JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 ## Views

-As in other programming languages, arrays are pointers to a location in memory.
-Thus we need to pay attention when we handle them.
-If we create an array `A` and we assign it to a variable `B`, the elements of the original array can be modified by accessing `B`
+As in other programming languages, arrays are pointers to memory location.
+Thus we need to pay attention to how we handle them.
+If we create an array `A` and assign it to a variable `B`, the original array elements can be modified by changing `B`.

 ```jldoctest views
 julia> A = [1 2 3; 4 5 6]